bauer-alex/APCtools/paper/paper.md

 (usually between age and period) is utilized to represent the third dimension (usually cohort) on its diagonal.
 Such tensor product surfaces can also be estimated while accounting for further covariates in the regression model.

-Several alternative packages for APC analysis exist for the statistical software R.
-Package `apc` [@R_apc] implements methods based on the canonical parametrization of @kuang_2008, which however lack flexibility and robustness when compared to nonlinear regression approaches.
-Package `bamp` [@schmid_held_2007] offers routines for the analysis of incidence and mortality data based on a Bayesian APC model with a nonlinear prior.
-R package `Epi` [@R_Epi] implements the methods introduced in @carstensen_2007 to analyze disease and mortality rates, including the estimation of separate smooth effects for age, period and cohort.
-@rosenberg_2014 developed an R-based web tool for the analysis of cancer rates, including different estimates for marginal effect curves.